buren/git-story/README.md

 The model:

 1. Start developing a feature, and name it `git dev <name>`
-2. Save local changes and sync with remote `git done <commit_message>`
+2. Save local changes and sync with remote `git done`
-3. If any conflicts fix them and run `git done "Fixed merge conflicts in ..."`
-4. Create a pull request on GitHub (or any other host)
+3. Create a pull request

-The principle is that you develop each new feature in its own branch.
-Then when you're done you push it and create a pull request.
+The principle is that you develop each new feature in its own branch and when you're done you push it and create a pull request.

 ## Example

-    git dev branch_name        # Sets up clean workspace based on remote master. git done "Commit message"  # Commit changes, updates current and local branch.
+    git dev branch_name   # Sets up clean workspace based on remote master. git done              # Commit changes, updates current and local branch.
 Output [example](http://showterm.io/f25fff6593f82dcdab7d1) (video).

 ## Command list